Pride (Amy Macdonald song): Live performances

+Reception

+"Pride" has been described as "a beautiful track, which was inspired by Amy performing Scotland’s national anthem in Hampden Park before all of Scotland’s international football matches" by Sophie Sinclair writing in HTF Magazine.
+More Than Music was less favourable, claiming that Life in a Beautiful Light, the album in which "Pride" features, contains "many tracks that feel as though they were provided by a stadium rock style electronic generator, an inclination fuelled by the lingering doubt that at times the words don’t even quite fit the music".
+It claimed that "there are glimmers of variation and some slightly softer acoustic moments, Pride being a reasonable example, but not enough to be reassuring since they are ultimately always trampled over by overbearing and soulless backing tracks".

 Music video

-Background

 On 11 July 2012, Macdonald announced that she would be filming the video saying "Filming the video for Pride 2moro in Glasgow.
 Praying for a bit of respite from this beautiful Scottish summertime!"
 On 12 July 2012 she wrote "What a surprise!
 It's not raining!!
 Got loads of extra people helping in the video today, my bits not till later!
 Can't wait to see it :-)".
 The music video was first released onto YouTube on 6 August 2012 at a total length of three minutes and twenty-four seconds.
 Shortly after the video was uploaded it had to be removed due to technical issues.
 A new music video was uploaded shortly afterwards.

-Synopsis

 The video for "Pride" begins with Amy walking beside the River Clyde in Glasgow, it then shows Macdonald singing on a roof in Glasgow city centre.
 The video also shows a variety of people across Scotland including a footballer and a young boy walking into Hampden Park, two young girls in a Judo match, a farmer, a family, two sailors, a man who carried the Olympic torch, a local football team and a welder.
 The video also shows shots of Loch Lommond, Hampden Park and aerial shots of Glasgow.